Virginia State

 Describing strategies for achieving national economic goals.
 Lesson – Government impact on the economy

-Lesson – Fiscal Policy Explained
+Lesson – What Does Fiscal Policy Mean?

-Lesson – Monetary Policy
+Lesson – What Is Monetary Policy?

-Lesson – International Trade
+Lesson – How Global Trade Shapes Our Economy

 The student will demonstrate knowledge of the nation’s financial system by